-Full or part-time educational support personnel who work at least 600 hours per year receive 12 paid sick leave days per year.
+More than 20 years of Service - 16 paid sick days per year

 Part-time employees will receive sick leave pay equivalent to their regular workday.
 Unused sick leave shall accumulate to a maximum of 272 days, including the leave of the current year.